-Diversions Café, located on the main floor of the Wheelock Student Center, was established in the fall of 1997 and is managed and staffed by university students in conjunction with the University of Puget Sound Dining and Conference Services.
+Diversions Café, located on the main floor of the Wheelock Student Center, was established in the fall of 1997 and is staffed by university students in conjunction with the University of Puget Sound Dining and Conference Services.

 In July 2015 DCS announced our new partnership with Stumptown Coffee Roasters, a Portland-based company that emphasizes single-origin coffee and a close relationship with the communities that cultivate our wonderful coffee.
 We are serving organic and directly traded coffees in all our locations across campus.
-Help us welcome Stumptown to the Logger family!

 Currently we are serving the following Stumptown coffee:

 Stumptown's French Roast redefines what a dark roast can be.
 Toasty but never burnt, this blend brings incredibly layered flavors within a classic dark cup.

 These beans are removed at the second “crack” — an audible sound the beans make when they’ve reached the maximum amount of heat that preserves flavor and lets you taste the roast itself.

 Stumptown’s sourced beans represented by the three main growing regions; Latin America, Indonesia and east Africa.
 Using the Swiss Water method, this is the only organic way to remove caffeine.

 We also offer a rotational medium roast.
 This gives us an opportunity to feature single origin organic direct trade coffees from the best coffee regions in the world.
 Occasionally we will feature a blend.
 Ask your barista what we are featuring today.